+On November 3, 2015, the Court issued an Order appointing Co-Lead Plaintiffs and Counsel and consolidating cases.
 Plaintiffs filed an amended complaint on January 11, 2016.

 On October 18, 2016, the Court issued an Order granting Defendants' Motion to Dismiss.
 Plaintiffs were given twenty days to amend their complaint.
 Plaintiffs filed an amended complaint on November 4.